Ah, there’s nothing like a full-bodied stench in selecting a wine.

 FoxTrot en Espanol

-salakfarm Premium Member about 1 month ago
+salakfarm Premium Member 3 months ago

 Ah, there’s nothing like a full-bodied stench in selecting a wine.